Elvis Presley: Cause of death

 The competence and ethics of two of the centrally involved medical professionals were seriously questioned.
-Francisco had offered a cause of death before the autopsy was complete; claimed the underlying ailment was cardiac arrhythmia, a condition that can be determined only in someone who is still alive; and denied drugs played any part in Presley's death before the toxicology results were known.
+Francisco had offered a cause of death before the autopsy was complete; claimed the underlying ailment was cardiac arrhythmia, a condition that can be determined only in a living person; and denied drugs played any part in Presley's death before the toxicology results were known.
 Allegations of a cover-up were widespread.
-While a 1981 trial of Presley's main physician, George C. Nichopoulos, exonerated him of criminal liability for his death, the facts were startling: "In the first eight months of 1977 alone, he had [prescribed] more than 10,000 doses of sedatives, amphetamines, and narcotics: all in Elvis' name."
-His license was suspended for three months.
+While a 1981 trial of Presley's main physician, George C. Nichopoulos, exonerated him of criminal liability, the facts were startling: "In the first eight months of 1977 alone, he had [prescribed] more than 10,000 doses of sedatives, amphetamines, and narcotics: all in Elvis' name."
+Nichopoulos' license was suspended for three months.
 It was permanently revoked in the 1990s after the Tennessee Medical Board brought new charges of over-prescription.

 In 1994, the Presley autopsy report was reopened.
-Joseph Davis, who had conducted thousands of autopsies as Miami-Dade County coroner, declared at its completion, "There is nothing in any of the data that supports a death from drugs.
+Joseph Davis, who had conducted thousands of autopsies as Miami-Dade County, Florida coroner, declared at its completion, "There is nothing in any of the data that supports a death from drugs.
 In fact, everything points to a sudden, violent heart attack."
 More recent research has revealed that Francisco did not speak for the entire pathology team.
-Other staff "could say nothing with confidence until they got the results back from the laboratories, if then.
-That would be a matter of weeks."
-One of the examiners, E. Eric Muirhead, "could not believe his ears.
+Other staff "could say nothing with confidence until they got the results back from the laboratories, if then."
+One of the examiners, E. Eric Muirhead, could not believe his ears.
 Francisco had not only presumed to speak for the hospital's team of pathologists, he had announced a conclusion that they had not reached. ...
 Early on, a meticulous dissection of the body ... confirmed [that] Elvis was chronically ill with diabetes, glaucoma, and constipation.
 As they proceeded, the doctors saw evidence that his body had been wracked over a span of years by a large and constant stream of drugs.
-They had also studied his hospital records, which included two admissions for drug detoxification and methadone treatments."
-Writer Frank Coffey thought Presley's death was due to "a phenomenon called the Valsalva maneuver (essentially straining on the toilet leading to heart stoppage—plausible because Elvis suffered constipation, a common reaction to drug use)".
-In similar terms, Dan Warlick, who was present at the autopsy, "believes Presley's chronic constipation—the result of years of prescription drug abuse and high-fat, high-cholesterol gorging—brought on what's known as Valsalva's maneuver.
-Put simply, the strain of attempting to defecate compressed the singer's abdominal aorta, shutting down his heart."
+They had also studied his hospital records, which included two admissions for drug detoxification and methadone treatments.